PhillipDiCarlo/PhillipDiCarlo/README.md

 </p>

-* 📖 Pursuing PhD in Data Science & Engineering @ [The University of Tennessee](https://bredesencenter.utk.edu/the-data-science-and-engineering-phd/).

 * 🤖 Implentnting AI into everyday work and life for better effieciency.

 * 💻 Currently building Unity tools or developing Discord bots.